lithops-cloud/lithops/config/compute/docker.md

 #### Option 1 (Localhost):

-2. Edit your cloudbutton config file and add the following keys:
+2. Edit your lithops config file and add the following keys:

    ```yaml
    lithops: